What Is Epithelioid Mesothelioma?

 The average life expectancy for epithelioid mesothelioma patients is 1-2 years after the initial diagnosis.

-Thankfully, there are several treatment options available for epithelioid mesothelioma patients to extend their prognosis such as chemotherapy, surgery, radiation, and more.
+Thankfully, there are several treatment options available for epithelioid mesothelioma patients to extend their survival, such as chemotherapy, surgery, radiation, and immunotherapy.

 Where can I get treatment for epithelioid mesothelioma?